Rairye/mnl-punct-norm/README.md

 replacement is a string that is used to replace punctuation marks (a half-width space by default).

-replacement must be specified as a str type.
+replacement must be passed as a str type.

 Note: If the replacement string follows a space or other substring that is equal to the replacement string, the replacement string will not be added (to avoid creating extra spaces/substrings in the string returned by the function).